mech3132/Project_5sp/5sp_EDA.md

 ---------------------------------------------------------------------------------------------------------------------

 is unreliable.
 Here, I use a parameterized model to predict the "true" Bd load given the measurements taken.
 I would expect BD load to be modelled by an approximately poisson process; here, we check if this is true.
 A poisson distribution models a process where there is an expected "distance" or "time" between events, and you want to model how many events occur in a certain "distance" or "timespan".
 In the Bd system, an approximately equal amount of Bd is applied to each individual, and we measure the intensity of Bd through qPCR of a Bd-specific amplicon.
 One of the assumptions of the poisson distribution is that events are independent, and that the probability for an event over short intervals is the same as over long intervals.
 The Bd intensity is bound by zero, and has a hypothetical upper limit since after a certain infeciton intensity, amphibians will die.
 Lambda (the rate at which an event occurs) can be thought of as the number of Bd amplicons per "unit" area.
 In our methods, we assume that we swab all individuals equally.
 Thus, the "area swabbed" is the same across all individual amphibians.
-The Bd load is thus essentially a measurement of how many "events" there are in an unknown swabbing area.
+The Bd load is thus essentially a measurement of how many "events" there are in an unknown but constant swabbing area.
 While samples of the sample individual over time violate one of the assumptions of the Poisson distribution, we are simply using all the samples to see (roughly) whether a poisson distribution is a good fit for the Bd intensity.
 We then use multiple qPCR results from ONE sample to estimate the "true" intensity of Bd on an individual sample.
 The poisson model is therefore not really modelling Bd infection, per say, but rather the accuracy of the qPCR process.

 ``` r
 # Filter out all information except BD-positive scenarios